Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Results

 Other than the TS peak, one can see a cusp of the $D^{*0}\bar D^{*0}$ threshold slightly below $m_{\gamma X}=4.014~\gev$ as a consequence of the $S$-wave production of $D^{*0}\bar D^{*0}$.
-The two relevant singularities, the cusp at the $D^{*0}\bar D^{*0}$ threshold and the peak caused by the TS, fix the line shape, and the peak is sensitive to the binding energy as can be seen from the figure.
-As studied in Ref.~\cite{Ortega:2020ayw}, even after considering the energy resolution, the shapes can still be distinguished for different binding energies.
+The two relevant singularities, the cusp at the $D^{*0}\bar D^{*0}$ threshold and the peak caused by the TS, fix the line shape.
 The distribution shows slightly increasing behavior along with increasing $m_{\gamma X}$.
 This is because of the $\Z$ resonance included in the $D^{*}\bar D^{*}$ production mechanism.
 Yet, its inclusion does not change the TS peak structures in the $\gamma\X$ distribution.